linebender/linebender.github.io/content/wiki/cubic_robustness.md

 ## Three cases

 It's useful to consider three different cases, as they have different consequences for mitigation.
-Roughly in order from easiest to hardest, they are coincident control points, simple cusp, and colinear.
+Roughly in order from easiest to hardest, they are coincident control points, simple cusp, and collinear.

 ### Coincident control points